 The SRP1 and SRP0 bits determine if the Status Register can be modified.
-The state of the WP pin, along with the values of the SRP1 and SRP0, determine if the device is software-protected, hardware-protected, or power supply lock-down, as shown in Table 14.
+The state of the $\overline{\text{WP}}$ pin, along with the values of the SRP1 and SRP0, determine if the device is software-protected, hardware-protected, or permanently protected, as shown in Table 14.